mstksg/inCode/copy/entries/nixify-blog.md

 re-generate any single blog post pages or pdf files for different blog posts that aren't affected by the new update.

-If you're using github actions in the normal way, you can take advantage of this with github actions caches.
-However, in the "nix style", if we really want to view the final generated site as a *nix derivation* (and not just, ie, a build script), it's a little more complicated to make this fit into the conceptual model.
+If you're using github actions in the normal way, you might be able to take advantage of this with github actions caches?
+It's unclear to me how change detection interacts with this.
+However, in the "nix style", if we really want to view the final generated site as a *nix derivation* (and not just, ie, a build script), it's a little more complicated to make this fit into the conceptual model and make sure cache invalidation etc. works correctly.

+What would be really ideal is if these units of cached data (individual web pages, etc.) could be managed and invalidated by nix itself --- maybe each blog post's outputs (the html, pdf, post-processed markdown, latex) could be a derivation, and so these derivations won't have to be re-built if the blog post is not changed.
+There seems to be a few options in terms of "purely nix" static site generators that could do this I think, but that's not really an option to me because the blog at this point is pretty huge, logic-wise, and also I would rather write the blog in Haskell in the end still.

+Maybe in the future I could figure out how to modify hakyll to use the nix cache for its caching and invalidation, instead of its own bespoke method?
+I wonder if that's even a viable option.
+If anyone has any insight, this newbie would really appreciate hearing!